UnScene3D: Unsupervised 3D Instance Segmentation for Indoor Scenes: Introduction

 \section{Introduction}

 The increasing availability of commodity RGB-D sensors, now widely available on iPhones as well as with the Microsoft Kinect or Intel RealSense, has enabled consumer-level capture of 3D geometry of real-world environments.
 To enable applications in robotics, autonomous navigation, and mixed reality in such scenes, semantic 3D scene understanding is necessary.
-In particular, 3D instance segmentation is critical to 3D perception, providing both object localization and dense instance mask predictions, thus enabling physical and geometric reasoning about objects in an environment.
+In particular, 3D instance segmentation is critical to 3D perception, providing dense instance mask predictions, thus enabling physical and geometric reasoning about objects in an environment.
 While various 3D deep learning approaches have been developed for 3D instance segmentation \cite{qi2017pointnet++,wu2019pointconv,wang2019dynamic,rethage2018fully,wang2018sgpn,hu2020randla,fan2021scf,occuseg, chen2021hierarchical,hou20193d,rozenberszki2022language,liang2021instance,vu2022softgroup,vu2022softgroup++,hui2022graphcut,kolodiazhnyi2023topdown,sun2022spformer,Schult23mask3d}, they require full supervision from expensive, manual, dense annotations on 3D scenes.

-We thus propose \OURS{}, method for class-agnostic 3D instance segmentation, without requiring any human labels.
-That is, for a geometric reconstruction of a real-world 3D scene, we aim to identify objects in the environment by estimating their dense instance masks, without being constrained to a limited set of class categories.
+We introduce \OURS{}, a novel approach designed for class-agnostic 3D instance segmentation.
+Our aim is to identify objects in real-world 3D scans by predicting their dense instance masks, without any constraints to a predefined set of class categories.
+Moreover, we avoid expensive data annotation requirements by operating in an unsupervised fashion, instead leveraging self-supervised 2D and 3D features for segmentation.